 - yellowing of the skin or eye whites in jaundice

-Anyone who thinks they have lactic acidosis or nonexercise-induced hyperlactatemia should speak to a doctor straightaway.
+Anyone who thinks they have lactic acidosis or hyperlactatemia should speak with a doctor immediately.

 A doctor will usually carry out a blood test to check levels of lactate in the blood.
 In some cases, they may ask the person not to eat, drink, or exercise for several hours before the test.